What Teacher Training does Gradalis offer?

 - Internship/Externship is allowed in your own classroom, as Gradalis students are generally working teachers in Waldorf public and private schools.
 Homework and reflections on classroom practice are integral to this part of the training.

-- Work with other teachers across the nations and share techniques, songs, stories, art and much more.
+- Work with other teachers across the nation and share techniques, songs, stories, art and much more.
 Many students say that one of the best parts of the training is creating life long friendships and a support network for the journey of teaching.

 What is the result of this type of training?